Tennessee Bureau of Investigation: History

 The Tennessee Bureau of Investigation was born as a result of a highly publicized murder in Greene County, Tennessee, in December 1949.
 The heinous crime aroused the emotion of citizens throughout the region.
 In an address to the Tennessee Press Association in January 1951, John M. Jones Sr., publisher of the Greeneville Sun, called for the creation of an unbiased state agency to assist local law enforcement in the investigation of serious crimes.

 On March 14, 1951, Governor Gordon Browning signed a bill into law establishing the Tennessee Bureau of Criminal Identification as the plainclothes division of the Department of Safety.
 Following a series of legislative hearings by the Tennessee General Assembly, the organization was re-established on March 27, 1980, as an independent agency and renamed the Tennessee Bureau of Investigation.

+From 2002 to April 2008 the Tennessee Bureau of Investigation worked with the FBI on Operation Tennessee Waltz, the undercover investigation portion of the operation started in 2004 and ended in 2005.
+This operation resulted in the arrest and convictions of a dozen state and local public officials, several of which were state senators.
+This operation resulted in new state ethics laws and the creation of an ethics commission in Tennessee.

+In August 2024, the Tennessee Bureau of Investigation led an investigation which resulted in Clarksville, Tennessee police arresting six men, including an assistant football coach at Austin Peay State University, for human trafficking for sexual servitude charges.

 Overview

 The bureau manages the state's three crime labs, assists local law enforcement in investigating major crimes, and conducts special investigations related to illegal drugs, fugitives, public corruption, official misconduct, organized crime, domestic terrorism, healthcare fraud, arson, explosives, and patient abuse.

 The TBI has statutory responsibility for collecting state crime statistics, which are published in an annual report.
 It also manages a TBI most wanted list, amber alert program, and statewide registries of sex offenders and methamphetamine offenders.
-Besides its headquarters in Nashville, the TBI has offices in Chattanooga, Cookeville, Jackson, Johnson City, Knoxville, and Memphis.
+Besides its headquarters in Nashville, the TBI has offices in Chattanooga, Columbia, Cookeville, Jackson, Johnson City, Knoxville, and Memphis.

 The bureau is headed by a director appointed by the Governor of Tennessee to a six-year term.
 The director is also a member of the Tennessee Law Enforcement Planning Commission.
 Its incumbent director is former Knoxville chief of police, David B. Rausch, appointed in 2018.
 As of 2017, the agency employs about 550 people, about half of whom are commissioned officers.
+The state of Tennessee approved a budget of $147,156,800 for the Tennessee Bureau of Investigation in the 2024-2025 fiscal year.

+Divisions

+The divisions of the Tennessee Bureau of Investigation are: